AliceRivi14/Assignment3/README.md

   if there is obstacles in the front of the robot
     turn the robot on the left
-  else if there is obstacles in front of the robot right
+  else if there is obstacles in front and right of the robot
     turn the robot on the left
-  else if there is obstacles in front of the robot left
+  else if there is obstacles in front and left of the robot
     turn the robot on the right
-  else if there is obstacles in the front and in front of the robot right
-    turn the robot on the left
-  else if there is obstacles in the front and in front of the robot left
-    turn the robot on the right
-  else if there is obstacles in the front and in front of the robot right and left
-    turn the robot on the left
-  else if there is obstacles in front of the robot right and left
-    go straight
   else
     go the robot forward

+  publish the velocity message on /cmd_vel topic
 }

-int main(){
-    initializing MODE3_node and the NodeHandle
-    definition of service and publisher
+void Teleop(){
+    print the reminder message

-    while ros is ok{
+    while true
-    if the mode 3 is not actived
-        continue
-    else
         get the pressed input
         if the input corresponds to a key in the movement key grab the direction data